Wakamu/Grandiarchipelago/README.md

 - Select + R1 : Increment Speedhack
 - Select + L1 : Decrement Speedhack

+## Custom Party

+- Players can use a custom party system (see Yaml Options)
+- When using "unlocks", your party can be edited at any Save Screen by pressing **Select**:
+    - Up / Down : select a slot
+    - L1 / R1 : Change the current slot's character
+    - Back : Leave the menu

 ## Yaml Options

 - include_soldiers_graveyard : Include Soldier's Graveyard chest pickups as Archipelago locations.